-Crocosmia are native to South Africa, where they grow in moist grasslands.
-There are many varieties, with different heights, flower sizes and flower colors.
+Crocosmias are native to South Africa, and are generally found in moist grasslands.
+There are many varieties available, with different heights, flower shapes and flower colors.
 All have sword-like foliage with vertical pleats, and tubular flowers on wiry, arching stems.

-The plants grow from round, firm corms that are similar to the corms of crocus and gladiolus.
-Crocosmias are winter hardy in zone 7.
-Most are also hardy in zone 6.
-Only the cultivar ‘Lucifer’ is reliably hardy to zone 5.
+The plants grow from round, firm corms that are very similar to the corms of crocus and gladiolus.
+All crocosmias are winter hardy in zone 7, most are hardy in zone 6.
+The cultivar ‘Lucifer’ is reliably hardy to zone 5 and will often survive in zone 4.
+It has brilliant, red-orange flowers that you might call “red squared”.
 Other popular cultivars include ‘Emberglow’, ‘Emily McKenzie’, ‘George Davison’ and ‘Solfatare’.